-A neurological examination for pets has two basic goals.
+A neurological examination for pets has three goals in mind.
 The first is to determine whether or not the patient’s problem is neurologic in origin.
-And if the answer is yes, the second goal is to pinpoint exactly where in the nervous system the problem exists.
-Once the lesion has been localized, a possible cause, diagnostic plan, and therapeutic protocol can be established.
-To conduct a preliminary neuro exam, you will need:
+If the answer is yes, the second is to pinpoint exactly where the problem exists within the nervous system.
+And finally, the third goal of a neurological examination is to understand the severity of symptoms.
+Let’s get started.

 - Bright Light

 - Nonslip Surface

 Your patient's neurological examination is divided into the following six sections of evaluation.
 Click each step for a detailed explanation.

 REFER A PATIENT

 It is important to note that many neurological conditions can share the same symptoms.
 In veterinary neurology, clinical signs are more so an indication of where the problem is located, rather than the condition itself.
 Therefore, a referral to a veterinary neurologist is necessary to establish a list of possible differentials, a diagnostic plan, and treatment options.